 For some football Clubs, history is what defines them.
 For some, it determines expectations and for others it serves as the ultimate motivation.
 For Preston North End, a club with a story quite different to any other, history is serving as a source of pride, one which those in Lancashire are hoping to provide for the next generation.

 Alan Kelly; Bill Shankly; Sir Tom Finney.
 Just a few of the famous names and faces that still adorn the club’s Deepdale home.
 Reminders of the legendary ‘Invincibles’ of 1888/89 – the team which, to this day, remain the only one to have won the league and FA Cup double without defeat – are ten a penny too.
 It’s a place brimming with incredible memories, and one in which the country’s football museum stood for almost a decade.

-“We know we’re on the cusp of something special here,” he says, sitting down for an interview on one of the busiest weeks of media demands the club has had in recent memory.
+“We know we’re on the cusp of something special here,” he says, speaking to the EFL earlier this season.
 “The history of this club of course makes it a special one, and I think history is there to be re-written.

 “We have a rich history here at Preston.
 People always talk about ‘The Invincibles’ and the team that went unbeaten in the league; we’ve got Sir Tom Finney in our history too, who’s a worldwide star at the club.